BYU-ITC-210/BYU-ITC-210.github.io/S05-JsAndDom.md

 ## Adding New Elements to the DOM

-You can use innerHTML, but many times it's easier and always safer (due to cross-site scripting attacks) to create the elements in code.
+You can use innerHTML to add full html markup, but many times it's easier and it's always safer to create the elements in code.

+> Using innerHTML without caution can make your page vulnerable to [Cross Site Scripting (XSS)](https://owasp.org/www-community/attacks/xss/) attacks which we will discuss later in the semester.

+Add the following to your `<script>` element and refresh.

 ```js
 {